How Much Does a Website Cost in 2026? Complete Pricing Guide

 Why Nobody Gives You a Straight Answer on Website Pricing

 Ask five developers how much a website costs and you will get five wildly different answers.
-One freelancer quotes 800 euros, an agency comes back at 25,000, and a third asks "what do you mean by website?" before even discussing numbers.
 The client walks away more confused than before.

 This is not an accident.
 The web development industry has a transparency problem.
 Pricing is opaque for several structural reasons: